-- The plant was identified as Calamus tenuis Roxb.
-(Aracaceae family). - The Mean \pm SD age of the subjects interviewed was 39.42 \pm 11.27 years. - Most subjects (86.87%) were educated upto secondary level and only 6.86% were illiterate and a very few (6.29%) were graduates and postgraduates. - Most subjects (94.56%) were engaged as unskilled worker, clericals, shop owners and in farming.
-Only 4% had high professions and very few (1.44%) were found to be unemployed. - Total monthly income of most subjects (71.17%) was in the range of Rs.
+Results showed that the Mean \pm SD age of the subjects interviewed was 39.42 ± 11.27 years.
+Most of them (86.87%) were educated upto secondary level and only 6.86% were illiterate and a very few (6.29%) were graduates and postgraduates.
+Majority of the subjects (94.56%) were engaged as unskilled worker, clericals, shop owners and in farming.
+Only 4% had high professions and very few (1.44%) were found to be unemployed.
+Total monthly income of 71.17% subjects was in the range of Rs.
 4204-10532, 16% of the subjects earned upto Rs.
 4203 and a few subjects (12.29%) earned above Rs.
-10532. - ➤ Majority of the subjects (89.71%) surveyed belonged to SES class III and IV; and only a few belonged to class I (1.14%) and class II (9.14%). - About medical condition, 31.43% of the subjects mentioned that they suffered from some common health disorder while 68.57% subjects did not report about having any illness. - ➤ For family medical history, 8.86% of subjects revealed that they had some illness history (cardio vascular disease, diabetes mellitus, gastro intestinal disorder, skin disease, kidney stone, dental disorder, eye disorder, etc.) in their family whereas, 91.14% did not report for the same. - ➤ The subjects followed frying, roasting and boiling as most preferred methods of cooking.
-Some subjects (32.87%) also practiced cooking the shoots in combination with other food items like fish, meat, red ant eggs, elephant
+10532.
+Among the subjects surveyed, 89.71% belonged to SES class III and IV; and some belonged to class I (1.14%) and class II (9.14%).
+About medical condition, 31.43% of the subjects mentioned that they suffered from some common health disorder while, 68.57% subjects did not report about having any illness.
+For family medical history, 8.86% of them revealed that they had some illness history

+(cardio vascular disease, diabetes mellitus, gastro intestinal disorder, skin disease, kidney stone, dental disorder, eye disorder, etc.) in their family whereas, 91.14% did not report about the same.

-- apple, mustard flakes, wrapped in edible leaves and with black gram pulses.
-Few consumed in raw form. - Most of the subjects resorted to occasional (53.71%) or monthly (34.86%) consumption of Calamus tenuis Roxb. shoots. - ➤ Consumption of shoot was maximum (68.57%) during the month of March-May. - ➤ The preferred sources of Calamus tenuis Roxb. shoots for the subjects were forest followed by local market and some grew shoots in their kitchen garden. - Most of the subjects (95.72%) mentioned that the shoot can be stored on cold and dry floor at room temperature for about 7 to 10 days, while some other (3.99%) revealed that it could be stored for about 5-7 days only. - Most of the subjects (71.14%) did not believed that the consumption of Calamus tenuis Roxb. shoots treat illness while 28.86% of the subjects believed that it may be helpful against some illness like cough, intestinal worms, small pox, tooth ache, wound healing and low blood pressure. - Most of the subjects (81.14%) did not believe that the consumption of the shoots cause any side effect whereas, 18.86% of them believed that consumption of shoot at night and in empty stomach cause stomach problem. - ➤ The subjects, who had education upto primary level, consumed more shoots as compared to others. - ➤ A significant association of consumption pattern of the shoots with occupation of the subjects was found.
+The subjects followed frying, roasting and boiling as most preferred methods of cooking.
+Some subjects (32.87%) also practiced cooking the shoots in combination with other food items like fish, meat, red ant eggs, elephant apple, mustard flakes, wrapped in edible leaves and with black gram pulses.
+Few consumed in raw form.
+Most of them resorted to occasional (53.71%) or monthly (34.86%) consumption of Calamus tenuis Roxb. shoots.
+Consumption of shoot was maximum (68.57%) during the month of March-May.
+The preferred sources of the shoots were forest followed by local market and some grew shoots in their kitchen garden.
+Most of the subjects (95.72%) mentioned that the shoot can be stored on cold and dry floor at room temperature for about 7 to 10 days, while some other (3.99%) revealed that it could be stored for about 5-7 days only.
+Majority of them (71.14%) did not believed that the consumption of Calamus tenuis Roxb. shoots treat illness while 28.86% of the subjects believed that it may be helpful against some illness like cough, intestinal worms, small pox, tooth ache, wound healing and low blood pressure.
+Most of them (81.14%) did not believe about the consumption of the shoots cause any side effect whereas, 18.86% of them believed that consumption of shoot at night and in empty stomach cause stomach problem.
+The subjects, who had education upto primary level, consumed more shoots as compared to others.

+A significant association of consumption pattern of the shoots with occupation of the subjects was found.
 The unemployed and unskilled workers consumed shoot more as compared to others.

-- ➤ The income of subjects had high impact on amount of consumption.
-The subjects who had low income, consumed shoot more than those of other income groups. - ➤ The subjects belonging to upper class of SES consumed shoots in less amounts while lower SES group consumed in more quantity. - No association was found between consumption of Calamus tenuis Roxb. shoot and therapeutic beliefs, health issues beliefs, subjects' medical condition and family medical history of the subjects. - ➤ The preference of sources of the shoot had significant impact on consumption of shoots.
-The subjects, who choose forest as a source of shoots, consumed more.
+The income of subjects had high impact on amount of consumption.
+The subjects who had low income, consumed shoot more than those of other income groups.
+The subjects belonging to upper class of SES consumed shoots in less amounts while lower SES group consumed in more quantity.
+No association was found between consumption of Calamus tenuis Roxb. shoot and therapeutic beliefs, health issues beliefs, subjects' medical condition and their family medical history.
+The preference of sources of the shoot had significant impact on consumption of shoots.
+Those who choose forest as a source of shoots, consumed more frequently.